 What Happens in Therapy

-The therapist sometimes is an immediate participant in a very painful situation, by holding the space for the client to express their needs while showing compassion and understanding of the client difficulties, and thriving to achieve their aims.
-The counsellor empathise with their clients in a respectful no judgemental manner, while reflecting their narrative is to foster them onto new challenges and possibilities.
+The therapist sometimes is an immediate participant in a very painful situation, by holding the space for the client to express their needs while showing compassion and understanding of the client difficulties and thriving to achieve their aims.
+The counsellor empathises with their clients in a respectful no judgemental manner, while reflecting their narrative is to foster them onto new challenges and possibilities.